AndreyKovalevskiy/BulbaTalks/docs/SCRUM_PROCESS.md

 This doc contains the definition of: Scrum structure, information about team, information about sprints, Scrum artifacts, events and Scrum's role.

 ### Scrum
-BulbaTalks project’s team use Scrum framework for developing product.
+BulbaTalks project’s team uses the Scrum framework for developing the product.
 More information about Scrum you can find here: [Scrum Guide](https://www.scrumguides.org/docs/scrumguide/v1/scrum-guide-us.pdf)

 ### Team